Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Groups, Codes, and Weight Functions

-\begin{remark} The fact that a pair $(\omega,\tau)$ is compatible does not imply in general that $(\tau,\omega)$ is also compatible.
-This corresponds to the fact that the MacWilliams transformation is not always invertible.
-The most interesting scenario is when both $(\omega,\tau)$ and $(\tau,\omega)$ are compatible, i.e., when $\omega$ and $\tau$ are \textbf{mutually} compatible.
-In this case the MacWilliams identities are invertible, and the $\omega$-distribution of a code and the $\tau$-distribution of the dual code determine each other. \end{remark}
+Notice that the identities of Theorem \ref{mwwide} express a linear transformation between the $\omega$-distribution of the code $\mC \subseteq G$ and the $\tau$-distribution of its dual code $\mC^* \subseteq \hat{G}$.
+The matrix of the linear transformation, $K(\omega,\tau)$, is called the \textbf{Krawtchouk matrix}.
+Its rows are indexed by $b \in Y$, and its columns are indexed by $a \in X$.

-Remark \ref{distf} and Remark \ref{probs} inspire the following problems in the area of MacWilliams identities over groups.
-The first two problems have already been mentioned in the introduction of this paper.
+\begin{remark} The fact that a pair $(\omega,\tau)$ is compatible does not imply that $(\tau,\omega)$ is compatible.
+This corresponds to the fact that the MacWilliams transformation is not invertible.
+The most interesting scenario is when both $(\omega,\tau)$ and $(\tau,\omega)$ are compatible, i.e., when $\omega$ and $\tau$ are \textbf{mutually} compatible. \end{remark}